erdeszt/graphient/README.md

 // `request` is a normal sttp request with the body set to the generated graphql query
 // and content type set to application/json.
 You can add authorization or other
-// headers before sending the request val request = client.call(Query(TestSchema.Queries.getUser), Params("userId" -> 1L))
+// headers before sending the request
+// You can also use any type that is circe encodable as the parameters val request = client.call(Query(TestSchema.Queries.getUser), Params("userId" -> 1L))

 // When you are ready, send the request to receive the response.
 You will need to